YunoHost-Apps/gnusocial_ynh/README.md

 - Public:  Registration for everybody is enabled.
 - Community: Ideal for a smalls groups.
 No open registration available.
-- Private: Nobody could see the node.
+- Private: Nobody outside could see the node.

 Be patient.
 So far this installation doesn't do the following:

-- LDAP logins
 - Single Sign On